Hotels in Iran

-The Shazdeh Mahan Garden, due to the presence of the desert and the contrast between the lush environment of the garden and the dry environment outside the walls of the garden, is a special attraction for visitors and tourists, and it can be named as one of the most beautiful traditional gardens in the land of Iran.
+The Shazdeh Mahan Garden as a Tourist Attraction, due to the presence of the desert and the contrast between the lush environment of the garden and the dry environment outside the walls of the garden, is a special attraction for visitors and tourists, and it can be named as one of the most beautiful traditional gardens in the land of Iran.
 That created such a contrasting beauty.
 The presence of a lush garden in the heart of a desert desert where you rarely plant it as a miracle, a strange event that will surprise everyone.
 This masterpiece of architecture is one of the UNESCO World Heritage Sites.

-Ferdows Garden or Baghe Ferdow is one of the most valuable and historic houses in the Shemiranat district of Tehran and in one of the old regional neighborhoods of the same name, which has remained since the Qajar Dynasty to this day and has been used since 2002 in the name of the Museum of Cinema.
+Ferdows Garden or Baghe Ferdow as a Tourist Attraction is one of the most valuable and historic houses in the Shemiranat district of Tehran and in one of the old regional neighborhoods of the same name, which has remained since the Qajar Dynasty to this day and has been used since 2002 in the name of the Museum of Cinema.
 Many beautiful Stucco can be seen in the Baghe Ferdows.
 Rounded and thick pillars, decorated with artistic craftsmanship.

-The Fath Abad garden is related to the Qajar period, located 25 km from the center of Kerman, the city of Ekhtiyar Abad.
+The Fath Abad garden as a Tourist Attraction is related to the Qajar period, located 25 km from the center of Kerman, the city of Ekhtiyar Abad.
 This garden is a model for the construction of the Shazdeh Mahan Garden.
 In addition to the main mansion, with two floors in the center of the complex and in the north of the main pond, there are four seasons in mansion in the west.
 Nowadays the garden is one of the attractions of Kerman city and the rooms of both houses can be booked and rented.Also, entertainment and entertainment services are also being held in the open air and mansion rooms in recent years; one of the most prominent tourist attractions in Kerman.

 Persian garden is called gardens, which is based on the architecture and its constituent elements including geometric structure, water and trees and middle hills, etc., mainly on the Iranian plateau and peripheral regions affected by its culture.